-With homework and 360 hours of class time, with strategically placed mentoring sessions, you will write, produce, engineer, mix, master, and learn how to release and promote your very own 4-track EP.
+With homework and 360 hours of class time, with strategically placed mentoring sessions, you will write, produce, engineer, mix, master, and learn how to release and promote your very own EP, as well as potentially gaining your Garnish Certificate, RSL Grade Award, and Logic Pro X Certification.

 You will get to grips with this revolutionary DAW in your first module, with Ableton Live being the nerve centre of your creativity.
 Through our hands-on instruction, you will discover the key concepts that Ableton Live offers, including the session and arrangement windows, clips, scenes, and warping.
 All GMP learners worldwide qualify for a 40% discount.